Idilia/idilia-tagging-menu/README.md

 preselect | Determines if a sense is preselected for a word.
 Values are ‘sa’ for using the result of Sense Analysis (default); ‘mono’ for preselecting when a single sense is possible; ‘none’ for no preselection. senseMenuOptions | Options for the sense menu of each word.
 See Sense Menu plugin for its defaults.

-The options can be overriden individually:
+The options can be overridden individually:

 ```javascript
   sensesel: function (event) { },